jadounrahul/kartsnms/doc/Extensions/Syslog.md

 ## Syslog integration variants
-This section explain different ways to recieve and process syslog with LibreNMS.
+This section explain different ways to recieve and process syslog with KartsNMS.
-Except of graylog, all Syslogs variants store their logs in the LibreNMS database.
+Except of graylog, all Syslogs variants store their logs in the KartsNMS database.
 You need to enable the Syslog extension in  `config.php`:

 ```php
 $config['enable_syslog'] = 1;
 ```
-A Syslog integration gives you a centralized view of information within the LibreNMS (device view, traps, event).
+A Syslog integration gives you a centralized view of information within the KartsNMS (device view, traps, event).
 Further more you can trigger alerts based on syslog messages (see rule collections).

 ### Traditional Syslog server